nologin - file to restrict logins to a system

-The /etc/nologin file contains the message displayed to users attempting to log on to a machine in the process of being shutdown.
+If the /etc/nologin file exists, it restricts logins to a system.
 After displaying the contents of the nologin file, the login procedure terminates, preventing the user from logging onto the machine.

 This procedure is preferable to terminating a user's session by shutdown shortly after the user has logged on.